 Protein-nucleotide interactions play a central role in the flow of biological information in all living systems.
 In the immune system, the importance of DNA-binding proteins in the regulation of transcription has been studied extensively.
-More recently, the importance of RNA-binding proteins (RBPs) in maintenance of homeostasis as well as in shaping the strength and duration of immune responses post-transcriptionally has been noted.
-In order to gain further insight into the mechanisms of RBP-mediated immune regulation, we are developing tools for nucleotide binding site prediction and flexible protein-nucleotide docking.
+More recently, the importance of RNA-binding proteins (RBPs) in maintenance of homeostasis as well as in shaping the strength and duration of immune responses post-transcriptionally has been noted6.
+In order to gain further insight into the mechanisms of RBP-mediated immune regulation, we are developing tools for nucleotide binding site prediction and flexible protein-nucleotide docking which have been validated in a number of experimental studies.